 Remember Microsoft Project?
 Gantt charts?
 Week-long stakeholder reviews?
-Successful IT project management in the '80s, '90s and even in the first part of the last decade was
+Successful IT project management in the '80s, '90s and even in the first part of the last decade was a horse of a different color compared with what it is today.
+The sad truth is that those techniques are not only dated, but also aren't successful IT project management styles any longer.
+Why?
+I see two big reasons why the traditional methods of project management have become obsolete.

 First of all, IT project boundaries aren't as clear as they were even five or 10 years ago.
 What does finished actually mean?
 Projects usually are thought to have some type of conclusion wherein all stakeholders agree the project has reached a satisfactory state.
 Ten years ago, the process of building an internal application was finished when it was deployed and being used by a CIO's users: Install, run and that's the end of it.